openharmony/docs/en/application-dev/reference/apis/js-apis-data-rdb.md

 # Relational Database

+The relational database (RDB) manages data based on relational models.
+With the underlying SQLite database, the RDB provides a complete mechanism for managing local databases.
+To satisfy different needs in complicated scenarios, the RDB offers a series of methods for performing operations such as adding, deleting, modifying, and querying data, and supports direct execution of SQL statements.

+This module provides the following RDB-related functions:

+- [RdbPredicates](#rdbpredicates): predicates indicating the nature, feature, or relationship of a data entity in an RDB store.
+It is used to define the operation conditions for an RDB store.
+- [RdbStore](#rdbstore): provides APIs for managing an RDB store.

 > **NOTE**<br/>
+>
 > The initial APIs of this module are supported since API version 7.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.

 ## Modules to Import